sidahmed-faisal/Langchain-web-Search-Agent/README.md

 # Web Summarizer Agent (LangChain + FastAPI)

-A compact project that demonstrates how to build a polite web‑summarizing agent with LangChain, add short‑term conversation memory, and expose everything behind a simple API.
+A compact project that demonstrates how to build a web‑summarizing agent with LangChain, add short‑term conversation memory, and expose everything behind a simple API.

 ## What this project delivers